Le-Fu/news-app/README.md

 # NEWS
-This is a awesome news website.
+This is an awesome news website.
 ## Stack
 | Package | Description |
 | --- | --- |